 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications such as:

 Before the surgery, your doctor may:

 Be sure that you have a ride to and from the hospital the day of your surgery.

 General anesthesia will be used.
 It will block pain and keep you asleep through the surgery.
-It is given through an IV (needle) in your arm or through gas that you breathe.
+It is given through an IV or nasal mask.

 The doctor will make a cut in front of the ear and down into the neck.
-He will locate and protect the nerves in the area during surgery.
+The nerves in the area will be located and protected during surgery.
 There are two types of parotidectomy surgery.
 The type you will have depends on why the surgery is being done.

 If you have a tumor and it is above the facial nerve, then a superficial parotidectomy is done.
 The tumor and affected tissue can usually be removed safely without harming the nerve.

 If you have a tumor that surrounds or grows into the facial nerve, a total parotidectomy is done.
 The tumor, affected tissue, and parts of the nerve are removed.